2006 Indy Grand Prix of Sonoma: Practice and qualifying

 Scott Dixon (pictured in 2021) won his sixth career pole position.

 Four practice sessions preceded the race on Sunday, two on Friday and two on Saturday.
 The first session lasted for 120 minutes, the second and third 65 minutes, and the fourth 30 minutes.
-Under IndyCar's qualifying procedure, each participant was permitted to put down laps during the initial session; their times would determine the two groups which would be utilized in the next two sessions, which were split into 30 minutes each with a five-minute break.
+Under the IndyCar series' qualifying procedure, each participant was permitted to put down laps during the initial session; their times would determine the two groups which would be utilized in the next two sessions, which were split into 30 minutes each with a five-minute break.
 The driver with the fastest overall lap on Friday would then decide if the single-lap qualifying order shall proceed with the fastest driver first and the slowest driver last, or if the qualifying order shall be inverted.

 Conditions during Friday's practice sessions were dry and cloudy.
 Castroneves was fastest in the first session on Friday morning with a time of 1:17.3686, two-tenths of a second quicker than Wheldon, who was next quickest.
 Dixon, Bryan Herta, and Dario Franchitti took positions third through fifth.
 The session featured several stoppages for spins involving Wheldon, Scott Sharp, Ed Carpenter, Ryan Briscoe, Simmons, and Dixon, all of whom suffered little to no damage.
 Late in the session, Castroneves and Carpenter collided at the entrance of pit road.
 In the second session on Friday afternoon, Dixon improved on Castroneves' time from the previous session and set the fastest lap of the day at 1:16.9073, thus giving him the option to choose whether to maintain or invert the qualifying order.
 Castroneves, who was two-tenths of a second slower than Dixon, took second.
 Franchitti, Marco Andretti, and Herta rounded out the top five.
 Jeff Bucknum, Meira, and Franchitti spun off-course in separate incidents without damaging their cars.
 On Saturday morning, Castroneves continued showcasing his speed in the third session with a fastest time of 1:16.6075, beating Dixon by nearly two-tenths of a second; Kanaan, Wheldon, and Herta were third through fifth.
 The session was stopped three times for non-contact spins involving Carpenter, Bucknum, and Meira.